Conducting clinical trials

 Sponsor

-Understand the roles and responsibilities of the sponsor involved in conducting a clinical trial.
+Understand the roles and responsibilities of the sponsor of a clinical trial.

 The sponsor is a company, institution, or organisation that takes responsibility for the initiation, management and/or financing of a clinical trial.

-The sponsor is responsible to implement and maintain quality assurance and quality control systems to ensure that clinical trials are conducted in compliance with the protocol, standard operating procedures, Good Clinical Practice and applicable regulatory requirements.
+The sponsor is responsible to implement and maintain quality assurance and quality control systems to ensure that clinical trials are conducted in compliance with the protocol, applicable regulations, the principles of GCP and the standard operating procedures relevant to the clinical trial.

 Regulatory obligations of the local sponsor